 HEALPix, nested, res 7 (Nside=128)

-The Maximum Entropy Method (MEM) is used to derive all-sky maps of the synchrotron, free-free and dust foregrounds at each of the 5 WMAP frequencies.
+The Maximum Entropy Method (MEM) is used to derive all-sky maps of the synchrotron, free-free, spinning dust, and thermal dust foregrounds at each of the 5 WMAP frequencies.
 Using the Smoothed I Maps minus the ILC map as input, representations of each of the foregrounds are fit to each pixel independently.
-The synchrotron spectrum is allowed to vary for each pixel, while the free-free and dust spectral indices are assumed to be constant over the sky.
-The MEM technique fits for the separate components by maximizing an entropy functional using the listed templates as priors:
+The synchrotron, free-free and dust spectral indices are assumed to be constant over the sky.
+The shape of the spinning dust spectrum is also assumed constant, but the model includes a frequency scale factor for the spinning dust spectrum for pixels where the spinning dust prior is brighter than 0.1 mK.
+The MEM technique fits for the separate components and the frequency scaling of the spinning dust spectrum by minimizing an entropy functional using priors based on the listed templates: